py-why/pywhy-graphs/dev/_sources/reference/functional/index.rst.txt

 and we also do not support latent confounders yet.

-To add a latent confounder, one can add a confounder explicitly, generate the data and then drop the confounder varialble in the final dataset.
+To add a latent confounder, one can add a confounder explicitly, generate the data and then drop the confounder variable in the final dataset.
 In the roadmap of this submodule, the plan is to represent any bidirected edge as a uniformly randomly distributed variable that has an additive noise effect on both variables simultaneously.